We're here to help! Reach out to Mrs. Hooper or Ms. Fox for assistance with research, writing, and citations:

 Image List

-Follow the guidelines for citing images found in Using Images in a Paper in the specific style you are using: APA (STEM and some social sciences), Chicago Manual of Style (history and some social sciences), or MLA (English and languages).
+Follow the guidelines for citing images found in Using Images in a Paper in the specific style you are using: APA (STEM and some social sciences), Chicago Manual of Style (history and some social sciences), or MLA (English and foreign languages).

 A formal citation can be placed below an image on a slide or poster, or included in an alphabetical list of images cited at the end.